SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Tastings: Reservations recommended, call before you arrive if you don't have reservations to make sure they can accommodate you.

-Like so many others in Livermore Valley, owners Tom and Pat Heineman sold their grapes to others before realizing that they could make wine that compared to any other.
+Like so many others in Livermore Valley Wine Country, owners Tom and Pat Heineman sold their grapes to others before realizing that they could make wine that compared to any other.
 After taking viticulture classes at the world-renowned the University of California Davis, they opened Bent Creek Winery.

 At around 3,500 cases a year, this is another tiny winery that is a joy to visit.
 Like many of the wineries in this appellation, they focus mostly on reds and have a few whites.
 These include classics like Cabernet Sauvignon, Cabernet Franc, and Zinfandels.